- Report forms are considered late if received after the 15th of the following month.

 Commercial fishers, roe buyers and turtle harvesters must report their harvest (purchases for roe buyers), or lack therof, each month that they possess a commercial permit on or before the 15th of the following month.

 Prior to implementation of revised commercial fishing regulations in 2020 a public comment survey was conducted which included questions about the new reporting requirement for commercial fishers.
 Most respondents (52%) supported this requirement.
 The implementation of the reporting regulation was delayed until January 1, 2022 to allow time to develop an electronic database and reporting system.

 - What If I don't sell fish or set tackle each month?

 According to regulations “harvest or lack thereof” must be reported monthly.
 Each form and the electronic system both have check boxes indicating “Did Not Harvest”, which make it simple to report a lack of effort.
 This information is need to evaluate the level of effort from month to month and throughout the year.

 - What happens if I forget to report a month?

-During the first year of implementation routine notifications will be distributed to all commercial license holders reminding them to submit reports.
-However, these reminders will discontinue through time, as the process becomes established.
 In situations where failure to report becomes a chronic issue, enforcement actions will be applied based on the individual circumstances, up to and including revocation of licenses and permits.